MustafaWaheed91/Mixed-Integer-Linear-Optimization-in-Supply-Chain-Management/README.md

 _by Mustafa Waheed_

 This application is still long ways from being finished.
 I will be updating it regularly over this week starting 01/08/2017
+That is why currently is just shows simple MILP based example to the:

+  - Warehouse Location Problem

+  - Multiple Travelling Salesman Problem

+## Application Views

 ![Application Views](viz.png)